-We use stories to define our sense of self.
-We have “contracts" from our past, narratives from family or teachers we believed without investigation and long-held beliefs that seem a part of us.
+Most of our beliefs are actually obstacles to our own potential.
+We all have “contracts” we’ve agreed to from our past; narratives from family or teachers we believed without investigation; long-held stories that seem a part of us.

-How quickly we forget that they only hold power if we agree that they are real.
+We too quickly forget that they only hold power if we agree that they are real.

-Understanding means having the courage to ask questions instead of passively accepting ignorance.
-We must bravely accept the reality of the times: we are catastrophically destroying plants, animals, water and our atmosphere.
+Understanding means having the courage to ask questions instead of passively living in ignorance.
+We must bravely inquire into and accept the reality of the times: that we are catastrophically destroying plants, animals, water and our atmosphere.

-Responsibly participate means having the willpower to act on that understanding.
-That can happen in small ways every day, from using discernment when buying products, to recycling even when others do not.
+Responsibly participating means having the willpower to act on that understanding.
+Knowledge without action has little value.
+And action can happen in the smallest ways every day, from using discernment when buying products, to recycling when others don’t.

 How can you leave the world in the best possible condition for others?
 How can you be a steward of your own planet?
 This is what we would ask of your ancestors; it is what your descendants are asking of you.